adelinagulieva/glam-by-adelina/readme.md

 # Glam by Adelina to do list

-## Once Adelina is done

-* Color overlay for Icons
+* Color overlay for other 8 Icons

+* Correct min-height of tools section div and overlay to prevent overlay from going into next section

-* Descriptions for Classes
+* Descriptions for Specials

 ## JavaScript/jQuery

-* 36 Portfolio Pics (12 each, already have 9 each)
+* 36 modal Portfolio Pics (12 each) in Services

-* Write Javascript to resize photos automatically, display

 * Connect Carousel to Instagram (Latest)